xiaochen0317/Swarm-Motion/README.md

 ------

-The simulation code is also provided in `data_generation.py`(coming soon).
+The simulation code is also provided in `datasetGeneration.py`.
 You can obtain your own swarm dataset according to different parameter settings.
+It is worth noting that this code is for generating one sample, you'd better editing another code to generate data sequence according to your requirements.

 ### Contact